Kalovelo/woocommerce-discount-except-most-expensive-or-cheapest-product/README.md

 ## Installation ⚙️

-1. Upload `woo-most-expensive-or-cheapest-product-cart-discount.php` to the `/wp-content/plugins/` directory
+1. Download as zip
+2. Upload it
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress